 Certain are the people of their own views that they harden up before their joints.
 And the spirit comes to a halt before their own steps.

-Being rich inside and poor out is the perfect balance.
+Being rich inside and poor outside is the perfect balance.
 The people who are the opposite to this are the reason the world is in constant struggle.

 The trouble with the world is this - If all humans had one acre each and that was our own land and we relied on it to live and survive, the planet would be in a much happier position.
 The fact that a vast amount of people only live in small areas and have no say on anything else is the reason we don't care or see it as our obligation to fight for planet earth.
-We seem to assume people above us will look after every acre.
+We seem to assume people ie councillors, politicians, environment people, naturalists, business leaders, and others, will look after every acre.
 We all need an acre each to feed us, to educate, to profit, to grow, to become spiritual, to feel ownership, to take part, to become, to be together.